 If you’re looking to buy a new unlocked iPhone, the best place to buy it is generally John Lewis.
 They provide permanently unlocked at the same price as Apple with an added two-year guarantee at no extra charge.

 You can also buy a new unlocked iPhone from giffgaff or Three on Pay As You Go.
 Both giffgaff and Three provide the iPhone permanently unlocked, so you’re able to use it on any mobile network.
 There’s no obligation to actually use the iPhone on giffgaff or on Three, but you’ll normally need to get a SIM card from them at the same time as when you order (this may have a £10 minimum top-up requirement).

-The following table compares how much you’d pay for an unlocked iPhone at the Apple Store, giffgaff and Three:
+The following table compares how much you’d pay for an unlocked iPhone at the Apple Store, giffgaff, Three and John Lewis:

-In general, we wouldn’t recommend buying a SIM-free iPhone from any other retailer (e.g. from Currys, the Carphone Warehouse or John Lewis).
+In general, we wouldn’t recommend buying a SIM-free iPhone from any other retailer.
 Though you may be able to save a bit of money, their SIM-free iPhones will automatically lock to the first network used.
 You’ll then subsequently need to go through the process of unlocking the iPhone from your first mobile network (this can be greatly complicated by the fact you bought your iPhone from another retailer).
 SIM-free iPhones from a third-party retailer will also be restricted to working only on UK mobile networks.

 All Other Smartphones

 If you’d like to buy an unlocked smartphone that isn’t an iPhone, there’s a wide choice of retailers you’re able to choose from.